jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/2021-12-15-getting-started.md

 You saw that you can use _node package manager_ (_npm_) to access the _npm registry_ and choose from over a million different _packages_ to use in your project.

-You installed _Express.js_, configured _ES Modules_ in the Node environment, and tested your setup to ensure everything was working.
+You installed _Express.js_, configured _ES Modules_ in the Node environment, and tested your environment to ensure everything was good to go.

-Now what our development environment is set up, in the next article we will begin building our first web server with Express.js and Node.
+Now that our development environment is set up, in the next article we will begin building our first web server with Express.js and Node.

 Thanks for following along and I'll see you in the next one!